 How cold will it be on Poon Hill?

 It depends on when you are visiting Poon Hill.
-It won’t be freezing in spring and October, but the temperature in Poon Hill will be degrees to minus degrees from November to the end of February.
+It won’t be freezing in spring and October, but the temperature in Poon Hill will be between degrees and degrees from November to the end of February.
 We suggest you bring a jacket, a warm hat, and winter gloves for Poon Hill.
 You can also buy hot drinks at Poon Hill.

 Why is Ghorepani Poon Hill considered an easy Trek?